PNSVN3035/insect-catch-game/README.md

-# Welcome to Form Insect Catch Game
+# Welcome to Insect Catch Game

 ## Technologies Used
 - HTML, CSS & JAVASCRIPT